Perry scores in debut, Habs improve to 4-0-2 on road swing

 Tyler Toffoli was credited with an assist on the play, extending his point streak to four games (five goals, three assists).

+The 1968 Canadiens opened with eight games on the road while renovations were completed on the Montreal Forum.
+They were 5-0-1 through six games and finished the stretch 6-1-1.

-NOTES: A pair of veteran defencemen returned to Vancouver’s lineup.
+NOTES: A pair of veteran defensemen returned to Vancouver’s lineup.
 Alex Edler slotted back in after missing Thursday’s tilt with an undisclosed injury and Benn made his season debut after sitting out the start of the year due to COVID-19 protocols.

 UP NEXT